The Gong Show: Barris as emcee

-Barris initially appeared somewhat ill at ease as host, but before long he was working so loosely on camera that many viewers assumed that he was intoxicated from alcohol or other drugs.
-In a later interview with the Archive of American Television, Barris recounted that he was never drunk and forbade the use of drugs by anyone in his production company.
+Following Barbour's departure, NBC informed Barris that he must host the show himself or it would be cancelled.
+Initially appearing somewhat stiff and uncomfortable on camera, Barris was soon working so loosely as host that many viewers assumed that he was under the influence of alcohol or other drugs.
+In a later interview with the Archive of American Television, Barris recounted that he was never intoxicated on camera during The Gong Show and forbade the use of drugs by anyone employed by his production company.

+Gary Owens, former announcer on Rowan & Martin's Laugh-In, was engaged as host of the syndicated nighttime version of The Gong Show which debuted in September 1976; Barris replaced Owens as host for the nighttime program for its second season in 1977.

-Producer Chris Bearde, formerly of Rowan and Martin's Laugh-In and The Sonny & Cher Comedy Hour, soon clashed with Barris over the program's content, favoring more scripted comedy over chaotic nonsense.
+Gong Show Co-Producer Chris Bearde, formerly of Rowan and Martin's Laugh-In and The Sonny & Cher Comedy Hour, soon clashed with Barris over the program's content, favoring more scripted comedy over chaotic nonsense.
 (Bearde's "new talent" segments on Laugh-In had featured oddball performers, the most celebrated being Tiny Tim.)
-After an argument between Barris and Bearde over the future direction of the show turned violent with the throwing of chairs and other objects and finally came to blows, Bearde resigned, leaving Barris fully in charge of The Gong Show.
+Bearde resigned from The Gong Show after a heated argument with Barris over the future direction of the program turned violent with the throwing of chairs and other objects and finally came to blows.
+Barris then became the show's sole producer.